-Please refer to Note 4(10) for accounting policies on inventory, Note 5(2) for the uncertainty of accounting estimates and assumptions applied on inventory, and Note 6(5) for details of allowance for inventory valuation losses.
-As of December 31, 2016, the balance of inventory amounted to NT\$ 2,817,635 thousand, and constituted 57% of consolidated total assets.
+Please refer to Note 4(10) for accounting policies on inventory, Note 5(2) for the uncertainty of accounting estimates and assumptions applied on inventory, and Note 6(4) for details of allowance for inventory valuation losses.
+As of December 31, 2017, the balance of inventory amounted to NT\$ 3,690,749 thousand, and constituted 68% of consolidated total assets.

 The Group is primarily engaged in sales, import and wholesale of furniture, the Group purchased merchandise from Asian suppliers and sold to American small and medium local retail stores, online shops and large chain stores.
 The Group has many warehouses in America and acts as a logistics center for the sellers to ensure instant and sufficient merchandise supply, therefore the balance of inventory represented a major part of the consolidated assets.
 The Group measures inventories at the lower of cost and net realisable value.
-For inventories aged over a certain period and for items individually identified as obsolete inventories, the net realisable value was calculated based on historical data of the degree of discounts required for inventory value, and the net realisable value which was used in obsolete inventory valuation involved significant judgment and estimates that involved high degree of uncertainties, and considering that the inventory and allowance for inventory valuation losses were material to the financial statements, we identified the allowance for inventory valuation losses a key audit matter.
+For inventories aged over a certain period and for items individually identified as obsolete inventories, the net realisable value was calculated based on historical data of the degree of discounts required for inventory clearance.
+As the changes in net realisable value of inventory would have an impact on inventory value, and the net realisable value which was used in obsolete inventory valuation involved significant judgment and estimates that involved high degree of uncertainties, and considering that the inventory and allowance for inventory valuation losses were material to the financial statements, we identified the allowance for inventory valuation losses a key audit matter.